 In addition to the ANA-led lawsuit, a separate legal challenge was filed on May 21, 2026, by an interprofessional coalition of organizations represented by Democracy Forward, including the American Association of Nurse Practitioners (AANP), American Association of Colleges of Nursing (AACN), National Association of Pediatric Nurse Practitioners (NAPNAP), National Education Association (NEA), Association of Schools and Programs of Public Health (ASPPH), and other plaintiffs.

-The lawsuit, filed in the U.S. District Court for the District of Columbia, similarly challenges the Department of Education’s decision to exclude nursing and other professions from the definition of a professional degree for purposes of federal student loan borrowing limits.
-The plaintiffs argue that the rule exceeds the Department’s authority and could create significant barriers for students pursuing advanced education in nursing, education, public health, and other professions.
+The lawsuit similarly challenges the Department of Education’s decision to exclude nursing and other professions from the definition of a professional degree for purposes of federal student loan borrowing limits.
+The plaintiffs argue that the Department exceeded its authority by adopting a definition that conflicts with the statute enacted by Congress and creates significant barriers for students pursuing advanced education in nursing, education, public health, and other professions.

 Congressional Efforts Continue

-While several legislative proposals have been introduced in response to the Department of Education’s rule, OADN is supporting two key bipartisan efforts.
+While litigation continues, Congress has pursued several legislative approaches in response to the Department of Education’s rule.

-The first is the Congressional Review Act (CRA) Joint Resolution (H.J.Res.
+The Congressional Review Act (CRA) Joint Resolution (H.J.Res.
 189 / S.J.Res.
-196), which would overturn the Department’s final rule and prevent it from taking effect.
-OADN is among the organizations supporting this resolution through our work with the Nursing Community Coalition (NCC), a broad alliance representing nursing education, practice, research, regulation, and leadership across the profession.
+196) sought to overturn the Department’s final rule and prevent it from taking effect.
+OADN was among the organizations supporting the resolution through our work with the Nursing Community Coalition (NCC), a broad alliance representing nursing education, practice, research, regulation, and leadership across the profession.

-The second is the bipartisan Nursing is a Professional Degree Act (H.R.
-8691 / S. 4568), introduced by Representative Jen Kiggans (R-VA) and bipartisan House cosponsors and by Senator Jeff Merkley (D-OR) and bipartisan Senate cosponsors.
-The legislation would permanently include post-baccalaureate nursing programs within the federal definition of a professional degree.
+The bipartisan Nursing is a Professional Degree Act (H.R.
+8691 / S. 4568), introduced by Representative Jen Kiggans (R-VA) and bipartisan House cosponsors and by Senator Jeff Merkley (D-OR) and bipartisan Senate cosponsors, would permanently include post-baccalaureate nursing programs within the federal definition of a professional degree.

 OADN joined dozens of national nursing organizations in endorsing this legislation through the NCC and supports its passage as a long-term solution to protect access to advanced nursing education.
 If enacted, the legislation would reverse the Department of Education’s exclusion of nursing programs and ensure that advanced nursing students have access to the same federal borrowing limits available to students in other professional degree programs.